algosup/2023-2024-project-5-flutter-team-1/documents/functional_specifications/Functional Specification.md

 ### 2.1 Product Description

-“Adopte un candidat" is a mobile/web application designed to connect candidates and companies while ensuring anonymity to prevent discrimination based on gender, origin, or other factors.
+“Adopt a candidate" is a mobile/web application designed to connect candidates and companies while ensuring anonymity to prevent discrimination based on gender, origin, or other factors.
 The app emphasizes soft skills rather than traditional CVs, aiming to match candidates with companies seeking specific soft skills.

 Developed using Flutter 3, and commissioned by "We Are Evolution," this application focuses on collecting and utilizing candidate data effectively.